Adding extra configuration with generic bash commands#

 Introduction#

-Hopsworks comes with a prepackaged Python environment that contains libraries for data engineering, machine learning, and more general data science development.
-Hopsworks also offers the ability to install additional packages using different options e.g., Pypi, conda channel, and public or private git repository among others.
+Hopsworks comes with several prepackaged Python environments that contain libraries for data engineering, machine learning, and more general data science use-cases.
+Hopsworks also offers the ability to install additional packages from various sources, such as using the pip or conda package managers and public or private git repository.

 Some Python libraries require the installation of some OS-Level libraries.
 In some cases, you may need to add more complex configuration to your environment.
 This demands writing your own commands and executing them on top of the existing environment.